 The goal of warehouse receiving is to unload, check, and store inventory efficiently and accurately, and to make sure all inventory is accounted for.

 When warehouses or businesses don’t have a set of procedures or a checklist for unloading and receiving, they risk ending up with inaccurate or lost inventory, which can impact accurate inventory counts.

 To avoid dealing with inaccurate inventory tracking, business owners should provide their warehouse staff with resources that clearly communicate a streamlined, step-by-step task list to follow when receiving, as well as ordered lists of questions to ask and details to check.

 For example, ShipBob uses a step-by-step WRO process to check inventory being received and to ensure it gets stored correctly.
-We require every customer to fill out a WRO from the ShipBob dashboard for each box and/or pallet of inventory they order and book or reserve a dock appointment, which helps us understand how much of each item is being shipped and to which fulfillment center location and plan for capacity.
+We require every customer to fill out a WRO from the ShipBob dashboard for each box and/or pallet of inventory they order and book or reserve a dock appointment, which helps us understand how much of each item is being shipped and to which fulfilment centre location and plan for capacity.

 If a box or pallet does not contain exactly what is listed on the WRO, we will put a hold on your items and move the boxes/pallets to an on-hold receiving status.
 This creates an Unidentified Receiving Order (URO).
 We will notify you about the URO via email and ask that you create a new WRO for the order or resolve the discrepancy.
 This ensures minimal delay in processing your inventory and getting it on the shelves.

 What happens when you optimise your warehouse receiving?